Ai No Corrida (song)

 "Ai No Corrida" (lit.
 Bullfight of Love) is a song by the English singer and multi-instrumentalist Chaz Jankel, written by Jankel and Kenny Young.
 The title is based on the Japanese title of the erotic art film In the Realm of the Senses (1976).
 It was first recorded in 1980 and featured on Chaz Jankel's debut studio album Chas Jankel for A&M Records.

 Quincy Jones's 1981 recording of the song was a top 30 hit in the United States, and won the Grammy Award for Best Arrangement, Instrumental and Vocals in 1982.

 Original version and name origin

 "Ai No Corrida" is a song written by Chaz Jankel and Kenny Young, first recorded in 1980 and featured on Jankel's self-titled debut album for A&M Records.
-Ai (愛) is the Japanese word for "love", while Corrida is the Spanish word for "bullfight", but also in Spain's youth slang, is a nickname for masculine ejaculation.
+Ai (愛) is the Japanese word for "love", while Corrida is the Spanish word for "bullfight", but in Spanish youth slang, can also be a term for male ejaculation.